Seedance 2.0 Pricing, Credits, and Free Tier Explained (2026)

 How credits actually work

-This is why beginners burn through free credits so fast — the default UI sometimes nudges you toward higher-quality settings "for best results", and those cost 2–4× what a learning-grade clip needs.
+This is why beginners burn through credits so fast: the default UI can nudge you toward higher-quality settings "for best results", and those may cost more than a learning-grade clip needs.
 Keep your early experiments cheap.

 The free tier — what it actually gets you